Immigration

 Target Role Executives & Managers Specialized Knowledge Experts

-Initial Validity 3 years (1 year for the new office) 3 years (1 year for the new office)
+Initial Validity 3 years (1 year for new office) 3 years (1 year for new office)

 Maximum Duration 7 years 5 years